Q&A with New England Harbour Club:

 What kid that grows up surfing doesn’t dream of having their own surf brand?
 Okay, admittedly a lot of them probably just dream about being able to do nothing but surf forever, but bear with us.
 Neil started shaping boards (one of the very few New England shapers) during his junior year at high school and has steadily turned his part-time hobby into a solid bit of full-time industrialism.

-After a stint working for Red Bull, he’s now putting all his efforts into building what we think is going to be one of THE next big break out brands.
+After a stint working for a large company, he’s now putting all his efforts into building what we think is going to be one of the next big break out brands.
 We caught up with him at his local workshop…

 NEHC: What makes a Tora Surfboard so special?